 Hire proven kitchen reno experts

 I can't emphasise enough how important it is to hire good people.
 And don't take their word for it.
-Don't take chances with strangers, even if they own a local showroom.
-By this I mean you should personally know at least one person who hired them and can recommend them without hesitation.
+Don't take chances with companies you don't know, even if they own a local showroom and seem more trustworthy than the big chains just because they're in your neighbourhood.
+By this I mean you should personally know at least one client who hired them and can recommend them without hesitation.
 If this isn't possible because you're new to the area and are having no luck asking around, speak to as many kitchen designers and builders as you can and first get a feel; use your instincts.
 If something feels off, walk away.
 Those that pass should agree to allow you to see their recent work.
 Happy customers are usually keen to show off their beautiful new kitchen and will gladly help the company bring in new business.
 Also, good designers and builders work hard to earn your business and they will be reliable and good communicators.
 If they miss your home appointment for a quote or are late without calling first, scratch them off the list, it's a sign that they aren't going to take your job seriously.
 It's kind of like dating, if they aren't trying hard to impress you right out of the gate, you will only be disappointed.
 Don't settle for anything less - remember, it's your home, your time and your money, and ultimately, your happiness!

 If you'd like to see some of the planning and decision-making I went through you can catch up with my kitchen remodel posts!